gbsoares/hugo-theme-re-terminal/README.md

   # text = "Check it out on GitHub"
   # url = "https://github.com/mirus-ua/hugo-theme-re-terminal"

+# Uncomment to configure support for Font Awesome.
+# Follow the site instructions at https://fontawesome.com/ to generate a kit and embed on your site.
+# [params.fontAwesome]
+#   kit = ""

 [params.twitter]
   # set Twitter handles for Twitter cards